 iii. undertake to pay any remuneration and any payable benefits in due time and in accurate amounts, in accordance with the agreed contractual conditions and legal regulations.

-b) Member companies will not enter into obligations that could threaten the payment of the due remuneration to the employees of the agency
+b) Member companies will not enter into obligations that could threaten the payment of the due remuneration to the employees of the agency.

 a) Member companies involved in international recruitment processes undertake to comply with all rules set under rule No 6, the scope of which is additionally extended to include information on the costs of living in the specific location of the potential employer and the anticipated duration of the contract, as advised by the client to the member company.
-The information provided may not be subject to any additional charges collected from job candidates.

 b) Member companies involved in international recruitment processes undertake to comply with the relevant legal regulations applicable in the state hosting the employee and concerning the conditions of his or her employment.
 Exhaustive information on the matter will be provided to job seekers, clients and other partners.